-The M.S. in Computational Analysis & Public Policy (MS-CAPP) is a rigorous, two-year program offered jointly by the Harris Public Policy and the Department of Computer Science at The University of Chicago.
+The M.S. in Computational Analysis & Public Policy (MS-CAPP) is a rigorous, two-year program offered jointly by the Harris School of Public Policy and the Department of Computer Science at The University of Chicago.

 The curriculum is a three-legged stool, building foundational knowledge of computer science, statistics, and public policy analysis.
 Students then go on to advanced coursework in econometrics, machine learning, big data methods, data visualization, and application development all while learning how to apply these skills in the policy realm.